adrianliz/adidas-java-coding-challenge-2022/README.md

 - [] Document endpoints with swagger.
 - [] Security between microservices with JWT authentication based on [Oauth2](https://oauth.net/2/).

+# Future TO-DOs:

+Due to lack of time, I'm not able to implement all the features I would like to implement.

+- [] Add integration tests.
+- [] Add e2e tests.
+- [] Add docker compose for production environment.
+- [] Use kafka instead of Spring WebFlux for asynchronous communication based on domain events/query bus/command bus.

 # What would you need?

 The code requires the following tools: